 Ionic Air Purifier vs HEPA Air Cleaners

 Are you curious as to the differences between an ionic air purifier and a HEPA air purifier?
 While both of these technologies clean the air from contaminants and other indoor pollutants, they operate in two completely different ways.
-The major differences between these two technologies is in fact the way in which they work to remove contaminants from the air.
+The major difference between these two technologies is in fact the way in which they work to remove contaminants from the air.

-Ionic air purifiers, like we discussed earlier, send out electrically charged ions into the air that bond with the harmful pollutants in the air.
-Usually the particles that they are able to attract are bigger, about 10 microns in size are larger and they are collected on a collection plate that needs to be cleaned once full.
+Ionic air purifiers, as we discussed earlier, send out electrically charged ions into the air that bond with the harmful pollutants in the air.
+Usually, the particles that they are able to attract are bigger, about 10 microns in size are larger and they are collected on a collection plate that needs to be cleaned once full.
 This technology does not utilize a fan, and in most cases, they will produce O3. (ozone) a harmful byproduct into the air.

 Whereas a HEPA air purifier operates by sucking air into the device through a dense, physical filter that traps the airborne contaminants.
-It than will push out clean air into the environment through the use of a fan.
+It then will push out clean air into the environment through the use of a fan.
 This technology is able to capture particulate matter 0.3 microns are larger, allowing it to trap more pollutants than that of ionizer air purifiers.
-These purifiers, though, require regular maintenance of their filters, usually replacement is every 2 to 3 years.
+These purifiers, though, require regular maintenance of their filters, usually, replacement is every 2 to 3 years.

-Overall, the decision is yours but in performance a hospital-grade HEPA filter and HEPA air purifier will outperform an ionic purifier, and it will not release harmful byproducts back into your air.
+Overall, the decision is yours but in performance, a hospital-grade HEPA filter and HEPA air purifier will outperform an ionic purifier, and it will not release harmful byproducts back into your air.